jmshrv/finamp/README.md

 * Deleting large items (such as playlists) will cause the app to freeze for a few seconds
 * Download indicators occasionally don't update
-* Very occasionally, the audio player will break and start playing songs from previous queues.
-If this happens, you have to force stop the app to stop audio playback (I think this was fixed in 0.4.0).
-If this happens to you, please make a new Github issue with your logs, which you can get in the logs screen.
-* Seeking doesn't work with transcoded songs

 ## Planned Features

-* Album art in offline mode
 * Transcoding support for downloads
 * Multiple users/servers
 * Translation support